viljardh/elevator/README.md

 # Simple vibecoded elevator simulator

-Mostly (completley) written by copilot, needed something to upload so I could set up and experiment with pipeline.
+Mostly (completely) written by copilot, needed something to upload so I could set up and experiment with pipeline.

+## Current todo:
+- Split code into more sensible classes
+- Squash bugs (mostly visual as of now)
+- Fix elevator logic